Lightning-Universe/Training-Studio_app/docs/source/workflows/convert_from_raw_optuna.rst

 Implement the CustomObjective
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To customize a ``Objective``, you need to override the ``objective`` and pass all your hyper-parameters.
+To customize an ``Objective``, you need to override the ``objective`` and pass all your hyper-parameters.

 The core difference from the previous scripts are:

-- ``self.monitor``: This is used to populate automatically metrics with your selected logger
+- ``self.monitor``: This is used to automatically populate metrics with your selected logger
-- ``self.reports``: Lightning HPO takes care automatically to prune the trials, simply register the step based reports.
+- ``self.reports``: Lightning HPO automatically takes care of pruning the trials, simply register the step based reports.
 - ``self.best_model_score``: Lightning HPO expects you to register the best mode score of your model in the ``Objective`` state.

 .. literalinclude:: ../../../examples/3_app_sklearn.py